Mazamars312/Analogue_Pocket_Neogeo/README.md

 * Electron Ash - Mate thanks for the laughs and the advise on things
 * retrocaster and thehughhefner for advising me on more names of people for the credits how put work into this core
 * terminator2k2 - advising on how some of the keymapping are on some controllers (Im still a fan of the SNES button layout tho LOL) And also building up the instanst.json file for this
-* alaxcom - knows a lot of the NeoGeo games and was testin games while I was building the core.
+* alexcom - knows a lot of the NeoGeo games and was testin games while I was building the core.
 * Bitmap Bureau - Loved playing Xeno Crisis and it was a good test rom for finding the audio masking that was happening

 ## Fun Facts